rust-lang/rust/text/0000-inline-semantic.md

 ## Why do we use implicit caller location

 If you are learning Rust alongside other languages, you may wonder why Rust obtains the caller information in such a strange way.
-There are two restrictions that forces us to adapt this solution:
+There are two restrictions that force us to adopt this solution:

 1. Programmatic access to the stack backtrace is often used in interpreted or runtime-heavy languages like Python and Java.
-However, the stack backtrace is not suitable as the only solution for systems languages like Rust, because optimization often collapses multiple levels of function calls, and in some embedded system the backtrace may even be unavailable.
+However, the stack backtrace is not suitable as the only solution for systems languages like Rust because optimization often collapses multiple levels of function calls.
+In some embedded systems, the backtrace may even be unavailable!

-2. Rust does not (yet) support default function arguments or function overloading, because it badly interferes with type inference.
-Therefore, solutions that uses default function arguments alongside normal arguments are also ruled out.
-Default-function-arguments-based solutions are often used in languages that does not perform inference higher than statement level, e.g. Swift and C#.
+2. Solutions that use default function arguments alongside normal arguments are are often used in languages that do not perform inference higher than statement level, e.g. Swift and C#.
+Rust does not (yet) support default function arguments or function overloading because they interfere with type inference, so such solutions are ruled out.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 ## Survey of panicking standard functions

 Many standard functions may panic.
-These are divided into three categories, on whether they should receive caller information despite the inlining cost associated with it.
+These are divided into three categories depending on whether they should receive caller information despite the inlining cost associated with it.

-(The list of functions is not exhaustive.
-Only those with a "Panics" section in the documentation are included.)
+The list of functions is not exhaustive.
+Only those with a "Panics" section in the documentation are included.

 1. **Must have.** These functions are designed to generate a panic, or used so often that indicating a panic happening from them often gives no useful information.